kevinstadler/bombdamage/data/README.md

 ## Data processing approach

 The goal of the data cleaning process was to automatically extract all those areas of the maps which are clearly marked with one of the first four damage categories, i.e. those areas filled in with yellow, red, blue and green respectively.
-In order to automate the process, the raw maps first undergo pre-processing using the simple ImageMagick command line image processing tools: firstly, detailed annotations are "smudged" out using the morphological Close operator, which
+In order to automate the process, the raw maps first undergo pre-processing using the simple [ImageMagick](https://www.imagemagick.org) command line image processing tools: firstly, detailed annotations are "smudged" out using the [morphological Close operator](https://www.imagemagick.org/Usage/morphology/#close), which
-Secondly, the saturation of the images is increased, which enhances the identifiability of the coloured annotations on top of the original black/white map.
+Secondly, the saturation of the images is increased, which enhances the identifiability of the coloured annotations on top of the original monochrome map.
 Lastly, near-white areas are cleared, which removes the leftovers of smaller annotations created by the initial Close operation.

 <img src="https://kevinstadler.github.io/bombdamage/build/preprocessing.png" align="center" alt="The original map and three stages of pre-processing: smudging using the morphological Close operator, enhancing of hue saturation, and removal of near-white areas" title="The original map and three stages of pre-processing" />